Michelin PAX System: Development and release

 Michelin began developing the PAX concept under the name "pneu accrochage vertical" (PAV) in the late 1990s.
 It was exhibited at trade shows in 1997 and 1998, and introduced as PAX in November 2000.
 PAX differed from previous run-flat tires in that it was not a modified conventional tire, but rather a system consisting of a specially designed wheel, a unique supportive insert, and a specially tailored tire.

 PAX was introduced in Europe on the 2002 Renault Scenic, and made its U.S. debut on the 2004 Rolls-Royce Phantom.

 Discontinuation

 In December 2007, Michelin announced that they would cease development of PAX, citing lower-than-expected demand for the product, but would continue to produce PAX wheels and tires for existing vehicles.
-By April 2008, Michelin announced that they would discontinue production of PAX wheels and tires.
+By April 2008, Michelin announced that they would discontinue production of PAX wheels and tires for regular passenger automobiles.

 Lawsuit

 In March 2007, a federal class-action lawsuit against Michelin and American Honda Motor Company was filed by owners of PAX-equipped Honda Odyssey and Acura RL vehicles.
 The suit, including consumers from Arizona, Florida, Illinois, and New York, alleged that PAX tires had a significantly shorter lifespan than conventional tires, were vulnerable to increased wear and side punctures, could only be serviced by a limited number of facilities, and were prohibitively expensive to replace; and that the two companies misrepresented the cost and convenience of repairs and replacements to customers.
 It was consolidated with three similar lawsuits in March 2008, and two other lawsuits against the companies were dismissed.

 A settlement was reached in December 2008.
 The settlement stated that the PAX tire system should continue to be used with cars originally equipped with PAX system.
 The original warranty was extended to 36,000 miles, although it is unclear as to whether it is the materials and workmanship portion of the warranty or the hazard insurance portion of the warranty, or both.
 Also left unanswered was what happens to the trip interruption payments, and the guarantee to get a replacement tire delivered within one day if the car is stranded beyond the 125-mile flat tire driving limit since PAX-certified repair shops are not as plentiful as standard tire repair shops.
 In addition, a spare tire kit would be offered by Honda for those cars originally equipped with the PAX system tires since servicing may be impractical in certain geographic areas.
 If a spare had already been purchased, Honda would reimburse the owner approximately $110.00.
 The deadline for class claims was in January 2010.
 Affected owners were referred to the sfmslaw.com web site, the attorneys responsible for the class action suit.

 On December 20, 2010, the United States District Court for the District of Maryland granted final approval of the consumer class action.